motech/motech/docs/source/deployment/CORS_Headers.rst

 Access-Control-Allow-Headers
 ----------------------------

-This header specifies which not simple HTTP headers can be used in a request to MOTECH-CORE.
+This header specifies which complex HTTP headers can be used in a request to MOTECH-CORE.
 Example :

 .. code-block::